madvay/mixc-build/README.md

 # mixc-build
-Simple execution of Xcode iOS/Mac OS X builds and tests in Gradle projects.
+Simple execution of Xcode iOS/Mac OS X builds, tests, archivals, and exports via Gradle projects.

 ## Overview
 This plugin lets you hook up Xcode projects into your Gradle projects and toolchain,